aradsi/PSNAvatar/README.md

 # PSNAvatar
-Well, In this tutorial I will show you, how you can get PSN Original Avatar Photos, Sneaking into PSN servers.
+Well, In this tutorial I will show you, how you can get PSN Original Avatar Photos, By Sneaking into PSN servers.

 Need PSN Account